 Dy.
+Registrar

-Registrate (Academic)
+(Academic)

+University of Rajasthan

+JAIPUR

-Course Contents in Detail - M.Sc.(IT) III Semester-2017
+Course Contents in Detail - M.Sc.(IT) III Semester-2517

-- 1 Papers MIT 901, MIT 902, MIT 903, MIT 911 and MIT 922 are compulsory(CCC) and Papers MIT 904, MIT 905, Elective-I, Elective-II and Elective-III are elective(ECC). - 2.
+Papers MIT 901, MIT 902, MIT 903, MIT 911 and MIT 922 are compulsory(CCC) and Papers MIT 904, MIT 905, Elective-I, Elective-II and Elective-III are elective(ECC).

 Continuous assessment(Internal) will be done by the concerned teacher on the basis of test papers, regularity in the class and performance of the student.
 Maximum marks in continuous assessment of each paper is 100.